-The annual Georgia Undergraduate Research in Psychology Conference was recently hosted by nearby Kennesaw State University.
-More than 110 students from nearly 20 universities presented either research posters or talks.
-Many were honor students from their respective universities—which this year included universities from surrounding states as well.
+The annual Georgia Undergraduate Research in Psychology Conference, hosted by nearby Kennesaw State University, drew more than 110 students from nearly 20 universities who presented either research posters or talks.
+Many were honor students from their respective universities, which included universities from surrounding states as well.

-The Oglethorpe Psychology Department was represented by seven students who had their work accepted for the conference: Jahnavi Delmonico, Julia Fukuda, Cassie Hendrix, Allison Moore, Justin Sabree, Brittany Weiner and Janet Wood.
+The Oglethorpe Psychology Department was represented by seven students, whose work was accepted for the conference: Jahnavi Delmonico, Julia Fukuda, Cassie Hendrix, Allison Moore, Justin Sabree, Brittany Weiner and Janet Wood.
 They presented a mixture of research posters and talks based on the original data they had collected in their respective studies from the past year.
 In addition, all of them participated in a juried competition sponsored by the Georgia Psychological Association (GPA) for best research at the conference.
 Judges consisted of executive members of the GPA and professors of research methodology.

 Participants had the opportunity to attend all the talks and poster sessions, as well as listen to a keynote address and attend a career/graduate school panel discussion.
 It was an excellent opportunity to meet students and professors from other schools and to learn from fellow excellent researchers.

 All of the students gained valuable experience, practiced publicly presenting and defending their work, and had a good time spending the day with each other and the department faculty.
 Congratulations to all of you!

 Editor’s Note: The Oglethorpe University Psychology Department routinely encourages its students to submit original research they have designed and conducted to professional research conferences.
 Our students typically attend several conferences during their undergraduate education.
 Submitting one’s work for peer review by experts in the field and then defending that work in a professional setting is wonderful training for graduate school, professional schools (e.g., medical and law) and many careers.